Skip to content

 Are Our Water And Hydration Needs Really Different?

-It seems like we should drink and drink some more to get in as much water as possible?
+It seems like we should drink and drink some more to get in as much water as possible.
 Well, there is no gold star target for any of us.
 It’s all about what your body is going through every day.
 That means temperature, exercise and even your weight.
 So, your water intake needs to be tailored.
 But that thought may leave you a little confused, especially if you’re not the water-sipping type.
 So, here’s a guideline.
 To stay well-hydrated, think three litres for men and just over two litres for women.
 Additionally, magnesium can help with dehydration.
-While upping your water is the way forward, magnesium is an essential electrolyte needed to quench your body’s thirst.
+While upping your water intake is the way forward, magnesium is an essential electrolyte needed to quench your body’s thirst.
 Top up your hydration with a quality Multivitamin and Mineral loaded with Magnesium ACC.

 Water and Your Skin: What’s the Big Deal?